• Skip to primary navigation

 Never use insecure websites

-Google started forcing the website to secure their connection with web browsers using SSL, so, it’s better for the web, but once you neglect that, you’ll be in trouble.
-Next time you use a website, don’t share any details about yourself or anyone of your family members.
-And if there is a need to do that, making sure it’s a governmental website that ends with the “.
-Gov” domain extension and also, look for the green lock in the URL bar.
+If there is a need to do that, make sure it’s a governmental website that ends with the “.
+Gov” domain extension.
+Also, look for the green lock in the URL bar.
 That tells you the website encrypted the connection and so, it will be harder for others to intercept the details sent from the web browser.

 Install a VPN everywhere